StreetCatLove/recs/README.md

 * To make the url yourusername.github.io/xyz, name the repository xyz - ex. recs
 * Unzip the downloaded file, and upload all extracted files into your repo
 * Within your repo's settings go to the Pages tab.
 Change the branch to main and save to publish the site.
 * You will need to customise a few files to make it your own.
-Once making a change to the repo it will take 1-2 minutes for the site to automatically deploy the updates
+Once a change is made to the repo it will take 1-2 minutes for the site to automatically deploy the updates.
 * _config.yml - update name, title, description, baseurl, and author profile as desired
 * _layouts/default.html - update navbar - photo and nav-item links
 * _pages/about.md - add a bio